ICC Champions Trophy winners

-The ICC Champions Trophy is an ODI cricket tournament organized by the International Cricket Council (ICC).
+The ICC Champions Trophy is an ODI tournament organized by the International Cricket Council (ICC).
 It was known as the ICC KnockOut Tournament during its inauguration in 1998 and the name was later changed to the Champions Trophy in 2002, as per the ICC’s official website.

 Winners of the ICC Champions Trophy

-*Updated January 2025
+*Updated March 2025

 Wills International Cup 1998

 The first edition of the ICC Knockout Trophy, officially known as the Wills International Cup, took place in Bangladesh in 1998.
 Under the captaincy of Hansie Cronje, South Africa won the inaugural edition of the tournament, defeating the West Indies in the final on November 1, 1998, held in the Bangabandhu National Stadium in Dhaka.
 The Proteas won by 4 wickets.
 South African all-rounder Jacques Kallis was named the ‘Player of the Match’ for scoring 37 runs and taking a five-wicket haul.
-He was also named the ‘player of the tournament’ for scoring 164 runs and picking up 8 wickets.
+He was also named the ‘Player of the tournament’ for scoring 164 runs and picking up 8 wickets.

 ICC KnockOut Trophy 2000

-The ICC KnockOut Trophy 2000 was held in Nairobi, Kenya, and New Zealand were crowned champions.
+The ICC KnockOut Trophy 2000 was held in Nairobi, Kenya, and New Zealand was crowned champions.
 Led by Stephen Fleming, they defeated India by 4 wickets at the Gymkhana Club Ground in Nairobi on October 15, 2000.
 New Zealand all-rounder Chris Cairns was named the ‘Player of the Match’ for scoring an unbeaten century (102 off 113 balls).

 ICC Champions Trophy 2002